techcultivation/legal-docs/Project_joining.markdown

 ## Freedom to leave

 At any stage the project is free to decide to leave the Center for the Cultivation of Technology.
-The procedure and details are proscribed in the [Project leaving document][leaving].
+The procedure and details are proscribed in the [Project leaving][leaving] document.

 [leaving]: /Project_leaving.markdown